 - an increase in foods you can’t tolerate (frequent gas, belching, bloating, indigestion, heartburn)

-- constipation, diarrhea or alternating between the two
+- chronic constipation, diarrhea or alternating between the two

 - skin rashes, acne, eczema, psoriasis

 - headaches, fatigue, brain fog (symptoms of toxicity)